abhaynayar/genesis/README.md

 - Runs the machine code on the CPU emulator.

 ## Todo
+- Registers outside the RAM (in the CPU).
+- Cursor and scroll support for text input.
+- Print string and newline in the same function.
 - Implement special keyboard input (backspace, control, etc.)
+- Output multiple files from assembler; concat them in the build script.
+- While updating screen, check if it is already set and then don't update.
+- Coding style guide.
 - Interrupts for keyboard.
-- CamelCase everywhere?
-- Self-hosting compiler.
-- Better compiler errors.
-- Optimize VM translator.
 - VM translator to RISC-V.
-- Implement for loop in Jack.
 - Hardware-based CPU emulator.
 - Optimized Python CPU emulator.
-- Provide isolation on CPU level?
-- Optimized graphics library in OS.
-- Cursor and scroll support for text input.
-- Print string and new-line in the same function.
-- Output multiple files from assembler; concat them in the build script.
-- While updating screen, check if it is already set and then don't update.
 - ~~Remove docs/.~~
 - ~~16-bit to 64-bit.~~
 - ~~Everything in RAM.~~